Elementary Summer Math and Reading 2018

 While none of this math work is mandatory, it is our hope that these assignments become a resource for students and parents to talk about books together and to maintain the growth that occurred this past school year.
 Perhaps these assignments can be used as a productive activity on a rainy day that forces everyone indoors.

-If you can not find this email with the Math attachments, please contact your building principal who can send a new copy for your child.
+If you can not find this email with the Math attachments or your are a new student in our district, please contact your building principal who can send a new copy for your child.